-The adoption of the amended HKFRSs does not have material impact on the Group's financial performance and financial position for the current and prior periods have been prepared and presented.
+The adoption of the new and amended HKFRSs does not have material impact on the Group's financial performance and financial position for the current and prior periods have been prepared and presented.

-3. ADOPTION OF NEW OR AMENDED HKFRSs (Continued)
+3. ADOPTION OF NEW AND AMENDED HKFRSs (Continued)